EvotecIT/GPOZaurr/README.md

 - 0.0.48 - Unreleased
   - Added `Get-GPOZaurrFilesPolicyDefinitions`
   - Updates to `Invoke-GPOZaurr` - still work in progress
+  - Updates to `Get-GPOZaurrFiles` - still work in progress
+  - Module will now be signed
 - 0.0.47 - 29.06.2020
   - Update to `Get-GPOZaurrAD` for better error reporting
   - Updates to `Invoke-GPOZaurr` - still work in progress